Scroll through slideshow to view some new paintings I’ve finished recently.

 Bob Nugent retired recently, and the new curator, Kara Lynae, is now beginning a collection in which my painting will be featured.
 The winery has a gallery where they display the original works for wine tasters to enjoy at their leisure.

-My painting was selected to adorn the 2016 Teroldego, which will be released in fall 2018.
+My painting was selected to adorn the 2016 Teroldego, which will be released in summer 2019.
 Keep an eye out for updates!

 My painting for Cratedigger Vol. 2 was inspired by U2's The Joshua Tree album.Read More